Virdio

 What we chose

-We shipped on all platforms but designed the UX to guide users toward the desktop/laptop experience as the recommended way to attend AR classes.
-Mobile retained full functionality but onboarding, class setup, and messaging nudged users toward larger screens.
+We shipped on all platforms but the UX guided users toward desktop and laptop as the recommended way to attend AR classes.

 What I gave up